 The list of the top 5 causes of death remained unchanged from that for 2013.

 According to the Occupational Safety and Health Administration (OSHA), there were 899 fatalities in the construction industry in 2014.
 Falls were the most common reason for a fatality accounting for 359 deaths or nearly 40% of all construction fatalities.
 Falls are one of the fatal four accidents that lead to the death of construction workers.

 The second leading cause of death of construction workers killed on the job is electrocutions.
 They killed 74 construction workers or 8.1% of all construction fatalities.
 Electrocutions are followed by being struck by an object that was responsible for 73 deaths or 8.1% of construction lives lost.

-Last of the four is being caught – in or between for which there are 12 deaths reported in 2014 representing 1.3% of construction worker fatalities.
+Last, of the four, are being caught – in or between for which there are 12 deaths reported in 2014 representing 1.3% of construction worker fatalities.
 According to OSHA eliminating the fatal four of the construction industry would save over 500 lives per year.

 One reason that Agriculture, Fishing, Forestry & Hunting are in the top five is their distance from health facilities.